Taking an Alcoholism Self-Assessment Test

 After you take an alcoholism assessment, the quiz will give you a score and tell you whether you should seek additional help.
 If the quiz informs you that you may have an alcohol problem, your next step is up to you.
-Some people print out quiz results to show to a doctor or counselor so that they can decide what to do next, while others ignore the results and still others use them to motivate themselves to ask for help.
+Some people print out quiz results to show to a doctor or counselor so that they can decide what to do next.

 Asking for help with alcoholism can be difficult because it requires you to admit that you’re powerless over your drinking.
 However, it’s possible to stop drinking alcohol and work toward recovery, no matter how severe the problem may seem.